 - Let the your field guide know if you have a hearing disability during registration period.

 Tailored to locate your target species.
 These field trips can take us throughout northern California, including Yosemite NP, Point Reyes NS, all hot spots in between including Tuolumne, Mono, Alpine, Plumas, Lassen, Shasta and Modoc counties.
 Other California locations can … Continue reading

-Birding Northern New Mexico August 11 to August 15 and August 18 to August 22, 2014 August 11 to August 15, 2014* Small-group field trips limited to six birders each field trip YBT uses comfortable vehicles and does not book the field trip to meet vehicles capacity.
+Birding Northern New Mexico August 17 to August 22, 2015 Small-group field trips limited to six birders each field trip YBT uses comfortable vehicles and does not book the field trip to meet vehicles capacity.
 YBT – New Mexico 2013 … Continue reading